Understanding Tennessee’s Zero Tolerance Policies

-Being disciplined for breaking the zero-tolerance policy can have long-lasting effects on your child, so it is imperative that you see the help of a skilled Nashville education law and criminal defense attorney like Perry Craft immediately.
+Being disciplined for breaking the zero-tolerance policy can have long-lasting effects on your child, so it is imperative that you see the help of a skilled Nashville education law and criminal defense attorney like Perry A. Craft immediately.

 Trust Nashville’s Perry A. Craft to protect your child’s future